OSHPD-WebTeam/Standards-Policies-Procedures/State-Template-Usage.md

 * "btn-info" (tan) should not be used
 * "btn-warning" (orange) should not be used

+## Accordions
+* must use ul classes "list-overstated" or "list-understated" (arrow animation)
+*

 ## Lists
 * do not use a class, unless
-* * you are highlighting the list with “.list-standout”
+ * you are highlighting the list with “.list-standout”
-* * you are making and accordion list, in which case, use "understated" or "overstated"
+ * you are making and accordion list, in which case, use "understated" or "overstated"
 * of files to download must use "list-unstyled" and "auto-icons"

-## Contacts
-* Contact information on division landing pages should always be program or service specific.
-(No individuals)
-* The label of the contacts area will always be formatted as "Contact [Group Name]"
-* Contacts should always be located at the top right of the page

 ## Navigation
+* no inline navigation

+### Top Navigation
 * No program names/divisons, acronyms, unit names
-* Top nav should have subtext or descriptions of the links
+* must have subtext or descriptions of the links
-* Top nav should be opened with a click instead of hover

-### Secondary Navigation
+### Side Navigation
-*
-* Secondary navigation should only be located on the right side bar and not inline (v4)
-* Secondary navigation should be consistent across services
+* must be consistent within related services
-* (optoional) secondary links related to service are located in accoridons
+* must contain the following, in this order
+ * navigation link list
+ * contact information for current service
-*
+ * connect with us links

+#### Contacts
+* Contact information should always be program or service specific.
+(No individuals)
+* The label of the contacts area must always be formatted as "Contact [Group Name]"

 ## Panels
 * Use of panels is justified when you are containing
-* * call-out content intended to be a highlight
+ * highlighted content
-* * Large groups of related download links
+ * groups of related file download links